AviatrixFieldEng/secure-egress-gatway-aws-demo/README.md

 # Demo Topology

-The demonstration topology is designed to show a distributed Aviatrix Secure Egress design that replaces AWS NAT gateways.
-Optionally the environment can be deployed where 2 VPCs are connected to an AWS Transit Gateway to demonstrate that deploying Aviatrix Secure Egress does not impact an existing transit network deployment.
+The demonstration topology is designed to show a Distributed Cloud Firewall for Egress design that replaces AWS NAT gateways.
+Optionally the environment can be deployed where 2 VPCs are connected to an AWS Transit Gateway to demonstrate that deploying Aviatrix Distributed Cloud Firewall for Egress does not impact an existing transit network deployment.

 In the demo, we will be securing VPC1.
-The terraform allows a configurable number of AZs for VPC1 to demonstrate how Secure Egress optimizes traffic to stay within an AZ and can support 2+ AZs.
+The terraform allows a configurable number of AZs for VPC1 to demonstrate how Distributed Cloud Firewall for Egress optimizes traffic to stay within an AZ and can support 2+ AZs.

 There are 4 types of machines that are deployed to allow for traffic simulation: